zitongcharliedeng/cognito/README.md

 # Installation guide for a TDE ontop of the current, non-NixOS distro

-**Step 1:** Install the Nix Package Manager
+**Step 1:** Install NixOS on the device - no desktop environment needed.

-First, you need to install Nix on your current Linux distribution.
-This is a one-line command that sets up the Nix package manager alongside your existing system.
-This is what allows you to use Nix to manage user-level packages.
-`sh <(curl -L https://nixos.org/nix/install) --daemon`

-**Step 2:** Go to (ie., ~/nix-config) where `flake.nix` and home.nix is, and apply the configuration using a terminal in that directory and running the command `home-manager switch --flake`.
+**Step 2:** Go to `/etc/nixos/` and replace all files there with this repo (containing Nix configs), (ie., ~/nix-config) where `flake.nix` and home.nix is, and apply the configuration using a terminal in that directory and running the command `home-manager switch --flake`.
 Home-manager is defined inline from our config smartly by the command without needing its own initial install.
-Or nix run --extra-experimental-features "nix-command flakes" home-manager/release-23.11 -- switch --flake .#zitchaden
+Or nix run --extra-experimental-features "nix-command flakes" home-manager/release-23.11 -- switch --flake .#cognito